 I loved this book!
 I read it last week when it was -20C with my puppy curled up on my feet.
 The author did an absolutely wonderful job writing this book.
 She made Victoria into a totally likeable girl, her pain and feelings were real and authentic.

-I had a hard time putting this book down and finished it in a couple days.
+I had a hard time putting this book down and finished it in matter of days.
 The descriptive writing made me able to visualize the setting perfectly, from the snow covered trails, to the icy cold river, the crispness of the cold Alaskan nights to the crackling of the campfire.
-I loved the dogs and felt there devotion to Victoria and her love towards them.
+I loved the dogs and felt their devotion to Victoria and her love towards them.
 I cried and yes even laughed out loud.

 This book is full of adventure, commitment, friendship, family, grief and so much more.
 I was sad to see it end because I became engrossed in the lives of Victoria and 'city boy' and would have loved to see what happens next for them.

 This book will appeal to adults even though written for middle grade age.
 Terry Lynn Johnson's first book Dogsled Dreams, is also a favorite of mine.